entropic-dev/boltzmann/docs/content/_index.md

 function is the *context* object.
 The [context object](@/concepts/01-handlers.md#context) is where Boltzmann puts all data it derives from the initial request.
 It expects you to modify the context object in middleware: it is there to hold data you find useful through the request lifecycle.
-The raw node request object is available on the context object if you need it, but we suggest you avoid modifying it directly.
-In particular, you might break body parsing middleware.
+The raw node request object is available on the context object if you need it.

 The default scaffolded project also provides a commented `middleware.js` file to help you write your first middlewares.
 And finally, a linter is configured for you.
 Use `npm run` in a Boltzmann project